-VIC 104∻ Computer Art I
+VIC 104♦ Computer Art I

-An introduction to computer applications for the visual arts in a softwarebased approach to basic image manipulation and creation.
+An introduction to computer applications for the visual arts in a software-based approach to basic image manipulation and creation.
 Hardware and software are applied to create visual ideas as applied to art and design.
 Emphasis is placed on creativity.
 The projects may become elements of a professional portfolio.
 Recommended for students interested in basic introduction to illustration, paint, photo-manipulation and Macintosh computing techniques.
 This is a design course, not a production course.
-Laboratory: 6 hours (course fee required)

-VIC 105� 3 credits Technology for Educators
+VIC 105♦ Technology for Educators